wangyuguan/subspace_MoM/README.md

 The reproducible code for the results in the paper is provided in the `examples/` folder.

-**Paper authors:** Jeremy Hoskins, Yuehaw Khoo, Oscar Mickelin, Amit Singer, and Yuguan Wang
+**Paper authors:** Jeremy Hoskins, Yuehaw Khoo, Oscar Mickelin, Amit Singer and Yuguan Wang

 **Version:** 2.0  (The first version was in [MATLAB](https://github.com/wangyuguan/subspace_MoM_matlab]))